$100K offered to find who killed Tupac Shakur

 Anyone with any information can contact The Problem Solver Show at 702-999-1111.
 There is also an anonymous hotline: 1-833-TIPSCASH (847-7227).

-Police urge anyone with information on the men or the crime to contact LVMPD Homicide at (702) 828-3521, or by email at homicide@lvmpd.com.
+Police urge anyone with information on the crime to contact LVMPD Homicide at (702) 828-3521, or by email at homicide@lvmpd.com.
 To remain anonymous, contact Crime Stoppers at (702) 385-5555 or go online to crimestoppersofnv.com.